 Moody’s short fiction and journalism have been anthologized in Best American Stories 2001, Best American Essays 2004, Year’s Best Science Fiction #9, and in the Pushcart Prize Anthology.
 Moody is the recipient of the Addison Metcalf Award from the American Academy of Arts and Letters and a Guggenheim fellowship.
 His radio pieces have appeared on The Next Big Thing and at the Third Coast International Audio Festival.

-Moody is a member of the board of directors of the Corporation of Yaddo.
-He is the secretary of the PEN American Center, and he co-founded the Young Lions Book Award at the New York Public Library.
-He has taught at the State University of New York at Purchase, the Bennington College Writing Seminars, the Fine Arts Work Center in Provincetown, and the New School for Social Research.
+Moody is a member of the board of the Corporation of Yaddo.
+He is a former secretary of the PEN American Center, and he co-founded the Young Lions Book Award at the New York Public Library.
+He teaches at Yale University and New York University.
 Rick Moody was born in New York City.
 He attended Brown and Columbia Universities.
-He lives in Brooklyn, New York.
-Rick Moody’s website
+He lives in Brooklyn, New York, with his wife, the artist Laurel Nakadate.